What to Do If Your HOA Is Not Enforcing Rules?

 What to Bring to an HOA Meeting

 When a meeting is scheduled, bring a copy of the governing documents’ applicable provisions, along with any evidence or witnesses that could be helpful.
-For instance, if a neighbor paints his or her home bright pink, you may want to bring a copy of the provision in the rules and regulations or the covenants, conditions, and restrictions (CC&Rs) that prohibit bright paint colors.
-You may also want to take some pictures of your neighbor’s home and bring these to the meeting.
+For instance, if a neighbor paints their home bright pink, you may want to bring a copy of the provision in the rules and regulations or the covenants, conditions, and restrictions (CC&Rs) that prohibit bright paint colors.
+You may also want to take some pictures of your neighbor’s home and bring them to the meeting.

 During the meeting, the HOA may agree with you and enforce the rule per your request.
 Even if your HOA does not have real power for enforcement, the rule does not have to be ignored.
 Your HOA may take steps to get the offending homeowner or condo owner to comply, such as by sending a written notice of the violation.